 Regardless of which overall organizational structure your company fits into, one cohesive factor is that companies need to value their employees.
 One study found that 78% of workers quit because of lack of engagement, career advancement, or other factors that are considered regrettable turnover.
 Now this isn’t just for office workers, this goes for everyone.
 These results show that regardless of what organizational culture you choose to follow, the important thing to do is to make sure your employees feel valued above all else.
 Once you are able to establish a healthy, supportive, and positive working environment, you can then tailor your vision to focus on specific goals and your organizational structure.
 But remember, every company is different, which means you have to find what works best for you and your team.

 A great way to bolster company culture for industrial workers is by showing you prioritize their health and safety.
 Boot World’s Corporate Footwear Program is a great example of a program that does just that.
-This program ensures superior protection for your employees’ feet by providing industry leading safety-toe and non-slip shoes.
+This program ensures superior protection for your employees’ feet by providing industry-leading men’s and women’s safety shoes including safety-toe and non-slip shoes.
 When you consider that 75% of all foot injuries at work happened because workers wore improper footwear, you realize the important role footwear plays in many industrial jobs.
-By proactively keeping your employees safe you are not only avoiding unnecessary costs associated with workers compensation, but you are ensuring your employees feel valued and are contributing towards a strong company culture.
+By proactively keeping your employees safe you are not only avoiding unnecessary costs associated with workers' compensation, but you are ensuring your employees feel valued and are contributing towards a strong company culture.

 Glassdoor.
 Culture Over Cash?